ynot3363/spfx-samples/footer/README.md

 ## Summary

-Demonstrates how you can create a custom footer for your site and add it to the bottom of the page. **This extension will not attach it to the footer section but rather append it to the page.**
+Demonstrates how you can create a custom footer for your site and add it to the bottom of the page. **This extension will not attach it to the bottom placeholder but rather append it to the page.**

 Screen width > 640px:
 ![screenshot of extension](./footerExtensionDesktop.png)